LucasMeloSena/TechForEveryone/README.md

 # 👨🏼‍💻 TechForEveryone

-Project in development during Filipe Deschamps's course.
+Project in development during Filipe Deschamps's course. <br>
 Keep up to date with the world of technology and programming!

 ## ⚒️ Technologies